The driver of a deadly hit-and-run crash in Pueblo pleaded guilty to crashing into a home and killing the man who lived there.

 Victor Montour, 32, entered the guilty plea on December 4, 2014.
 He faces between 36 and 48 years in prison for fleeing the scene of a deadly crash.
 He plead guilty to two felony charges: vehicular homicide and leaving the scene of an accident.

-Police said Victor Montour, 31, crashed a white Jaguar into a home on the 1900 block of Hollywood Drive and fled the scene.
+Montour crashed a white Jaguar into a home on the 1900 block of Hollywood Drive on March 11, 2014.
 The crash killed Johnnie Hagerman, 46, and injured his wife, Lori.

 Montour's wife, Christy Marlett, owned the Jaguar.
 She's an attorney in Pueblo.

 Marlett faced two charges in connection to the crime, accessory to leaving the scene of an accident involving death and false reporting, but those charges are being dropped as part of Montour's plea deal.

 According to an arrest affidavit obtained by KRDO NewsChannel 13, officers went to the couple's home on the night of the crash.
 They asked Marlett if she owned a Jaguar and who was driving it.
 She replied, "Nobody, why is it not here?"
 The affidavit goes on to state that Marlett remarked, "Well, it looks like I need to file a police report for my stolen vehicle."

 The affidavit states that Montour replied, "Our car is gone, dang it, that's messed up."
 The officer wrote in the report that it appeared Marlett and Montour were "coaching each other as they spoke."